How to translate the theme in your own language ?

 - A properties box will open up.
 Select the language name you want to translate to.

 - Now you can start translating the theme via the String Translation mechanism.
 This provides direct like-for-like translations.
 Go through each line one-by-one, adding the translation to your native language as you go.
 If you think there’s some text that won’t require translation or you’re not sure what to translate it to you can just leave them as they are in the original language; you can always come back and translate them later if need be.
-You can translate only portion of it.
 You don't have to translate everything.
 Remember that strings that you have not translated will appear in english in your site.
-The string you have translated will shows the corresponding translations.
+The string you have translated will show the corresponding translations.

 - Save your new language file in the wp-content/languages/themes/theme_name-fr_CA.mo .
 In this case, we are translating a theme called SoundRise in French-Canada.
 The filename will be soundrise-fr_CA.mo .
 See screenshot: http://d.pr/i/iVUn